 #91 Grow Some Kind of Food

-I usually plant flowers every year, but I’ve never planted any kind of food.
+I usually plant flowers every year, but I’ve never planted any fruits or vegetables.
 We decided to try our hand at strawberries this year and it was a success!
 The girls were so excited when they finally got to pick a few berries off of the plants!

 #92 Change My Own Oil

 Every military spouse has had to do something during deployment that they don’t normally have to do while their spouse is home.
 For me, that was changing my own oil.
-It’s normally a chore that my husband does for me.
-While he was gone, I did myself (without breaking anything!).
+It’s normally a chore that my husband takes care of.
+While he was gone, I did it myself (without breaking anything!).